shivamkrs89/Array-and-linked-list-Problems/README.md

 # Array-Problems
-This repository consists of some classical problems based on array solved by me taken from Geeks for geeks
+This repository consists of some classical problems based on array solved by me which are asked in interviews of Tech Giants Like *MICROSOFT,amazon,Google,GM SAchs etc
 * Mountain subarray problem ***
 * Stickler Thief ***
 * Trapping rain water **